kreutzr/restapifilters/README.md

       "duration": "<ISO-8601 duration (period)>",     // e.g. "PT2S"
     }
   ],
-  "traceRemovalCount": <int>                          // Optional counter to indicate how many trace entries were removed to avoid exceed the maximum header length.
+  "traceRemovalCount": <int>                          // Optional counter to indicate how many trace entries were removed to avoid exceeding the maximum header length.
 Missing if no trace entry was removed.
 }
 ```

 ## Configuration
  - The name of the custom header is configurable using the key "durationfilter.header-name".
 The default is "x-duration".
  - The filter may be deactivated by configuring "durationfilter.active" to any value but "true" (case insensitive).
 The filter is active by default.
  - The maximum header value length may be configured using the key "durationfilter.max-length" as bytes.
 The default is 16384 (= 16 * 1024 = 16 K).
+If the maximum header length is exceeded the trace entry of the request that was started latest is removed and thereby not reported.

 **web.xml**
 ```